Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Experiments

-For the evaluation metric, we use cover-EM \cite{rosset2020knowledge} to represent whether the generated answer contains the ground truth.
+\paragraph{Metrics} Cover-EM \citep{rosset2020knowledge} are often used to represent whether the generated answer contains the ground truth.
+However, it has many limitations inherent in token-based exact-match scoring methods, which may not capture a model's understanding of complex queries and can lead to misjudgements.
+So, we propose GPT-EM to overcome the limitations in our evaluation process, aiming to provide a more accurate and nuanced assessment of performance across different prompting and agent framework.
+The prompt of GPT-4 that we use is shown in Appendix~\ref{sec:appendix-prompts}.
+Besides GPT-EM, we also use ROUGE-L in ASQA.
+Unlike the ROUGE metric in Table 2, which serves as a baseline for our MRFS verification metric, ROUGE-L in ASQA focuses on the Longest Common Subsequence (LCS) to assess fluency and coherence in diverse long-form answers.

-We categorize our baseline methods into two types: the first type focuses on reasoning, prompting LLM to solve complex questions (Few-shot Prompting, Chain-of-Thought (CoT) \cite{NEURIPS2022_9d560961}, Self Consistency (SC) \cite{wang2022self}, Tree of Thought (ToT) \cite{yao2023tree}, Least-to-Most \cite{zhou2022least}, and Auto-Chain-of-Thought (Auto-CoT) \cite{zhang2023automatic}), and the second Retrieval-Augmented-Generation (RAG) type that integrates Information Retrieval to enhance reasoning capabilities (ToolFormer \cite{Schick2023ToolformerLM},Self-Ask \cite{press2022measuring}, React \cite{yao2023react}, SearchChain (SeChain) \cite{xu2023search}, and DSP \cite{khattab2022demonstrate}).
+\paragraph{Baselines} We have two types of baselines: the first type focuses on reasoning, prompting LLM to solve complex questions (Few-shot Prompting, Chain-of-Thought (CoT) \citep{NEURIPS2022_9d560961}, Self Consistency (SC) \citep{wang2022self}, Tree of Thought (ToT) \citep{yao2023tree}, Least-to-Most \citep{zhou2022least}, and Auto-Chain-of-Thought (Auto-CoT) \citep{zhang2023automatic}), and the second Retrieval-Augmented-Generation (RAG) type that integrates Information Retrieval to enhance reasoning capabilities (ToolFormer \citep{Schick2023ToolformerLM},Self-Ask \citep{press2022measuring}, React \citep{yao2023react}, SearchChain (SeChain) \citep{xu2023search}, and DSP \citep{khattab2022demonstrate}).
 We conduct a thorough functional comparison between these baseline methods and our Chain-of-Action (CoA), as presented in Table~\ref{tab:comparation}.
+The "-w/o imputation" means that we do not use retrieved information to fill the blank answers of sub-questions that LLM cannot answer.

-\paragraph{Implementation.} Our experimental framework incorporates the data preprocessing techniques of Google's Big-bench \cite{srivastava2023beyond}, and Auto-COT \cite{zhang2023automatic}.
-For generating multiple reasoning steps, we employ OpenAI's gpt-3.5-turbo \cite{OPENAI_2023} model accessed via API as our primary LLM.
-Additionally, to tackle the challenges in controlling response formats with black-box models like gpt-3.5-turbo, we establish an advanced evaluation pipeline utilizing GPT-4 \cite{bevilacqua2023automated}.
+\paragraph{Implementation.} Our experimental framework integrates data preprocessing inspired by Big-Bench \citep{srivastava2023beyond} and Auto-COT \citep{zhang2023automatic}.
+In generating process, all baselines (including CoA) use gpt-3.5-turbo \citep{OPENAI_2023} as the backbone.
+To address challenges in controlling response formats when working with black-box models, we developed an advanced evaluation pipeline that leverages GPT-4 \citep{bevilacqua2023automated}.
+GPT-4 is used exclusively in the evaluation stage to assess the alignment of the generated answers from all baselines (including CoA) with the ground truth.
+Details of the evaluation prompt used can be found in Appendix~\ref{sec:appendix-prompts}.
+This setting ensures fairly comparison among all baselines while utilizing GPT-4's advanced evaluation capabilities to ensure consistent and reliable assessment.